Legal information about Family Violence laws and resources

 Do I need a lawyer?

-You may need to talk to a family lawyer if you are trying to get an Emergency Protection Order (EPO), or a family law order for custody, support or property division.
+You may need to talk to a family lawyer for help with parenting arrangements, child and spousal support or property division, or help if you are trying to get an Emergency Protection Order (EPO) or other court order.
 You can speak to a criminal lawyer if you have a criminal charge or need help to get a peace bond.
 It is a good idea to talk with a lawyer if you want to apply to Supreme Court for a cyber-protection order.
 You can speak with an immigration lawyer if you have immigration concerns.

 A trusted family member or friend may be able to help you find a lawyer.
 You can also contact Legal Info Nova Scotia’s Lawyer Referral Service (902-455-3135 in Halifax or 1-800-665-9779 for the rest of Nova Scotia, or email [email protected]) for a referral to a lawyer you would pay.
 Go here for other ways to find a lawyer.
 Before hiring a lawyer, ask the lawyer how they charge for their work and how much the lawyer thinks the process will cost.